Arthur Dudley Stewart: Career in Hong Kong

 The growth of the school coincided with the increase in numbers of the Christians in the Bishop's Chapel, and Stewart conceived the idea of satisfying two needs at the same time.
 By cutting away the side of the hill west of Glenealy it was possible to erect a building, with classrooms below and a church above.
 This was completed by the end of 1911, and thus St. Paul's Church came into being.
 For many years the Church was also used on weekdays as a school chapel.

-In its earlier years there was a service in English on Sunday evenings in St. Paul's Church for the benefit of those Chinese, returned students and the like, who now frequented St. John's Cathedral.
-Here Stewart was at his best.
-His fluent, eloquent sermons in simple English words which all could follow were the subject of keen discussion among students afterwards in every university hostel.
-The handsome young Irishman with the graceful pulpit manner, musical voice, remarkable eyes and amazing fluency of speech was well-remembered and loved by hundreds of men and women who heard him in those days, Hong Kong had a relative family feel to it then compared with its immensity today, with less than half a million souls at the time.
-Everyone knew Stewart, and he knew almost everyone.
-At Government House he was welcomed as warmly as at the Chinese ladies' prayer meetings, which have been such a remarkable feature of St. Paul's Church and of other Chinese churches throughout many years.